Film : The Windermere Children

 During filming – Trevor Avery with Guy Arthur, Director, and Rajveer Sihota, Research Assistant

-A documentary that accompanies the film/drama was broadcast on 27 January 2020 at 10.30pm on BBC4.
+A documentary that accompanies the film/drama was first broadcast on 27 January 2020 at 10.30pm on BBC4.

 “The documentary tells the story of the pioneering project to rehabilitate child survivors of the Holocaust on the shores of Lake Windermere.